Turcopole

-During the period of the Crusades, turcopoles (also "turcoples" or "turcopoli"; from the τουρκόπουλοι, literally "sons of Turks") were locally recruited mounted archers and light cavalry employed by the Byzantine Empire and the Crusader states.
-A leader of these auxiliaries was designated as Turcopolier, a title subsequently given to a senior officer in the Knights Templars and the Order of the Hospital of St John of Jerusalem, in charge of the coastal defences of Rhodes and Malta.
+During the Crusades, turcopoles (also "turcopoles" or "turcopoli"; from the τουρκόπουλοι, literally "sons of Turks") were locally recruited mounted archers and light cavalry employed by the Byzantine Empire and the Crusader states.
+A leader of these auxiliaries was designated as Turcopolier, a title subsequently given to a senior officer in the Knights Templar and the Knights Hospitaller in charge of the coastal defence and fortifications of Rhodes and Malta.
+In addition to the two Military Orders, the army of the Kingdom of Jerusalem employed king's Turcoples under the direction of a Grand Turcopolier.

 Byzantine origins

+The crusaders first encountered Turcopoles in the Byzantine army during the First Crusade.
+Reference is made to 30 Turcoples being lent by the Emperor Alexius I to act as guides for one division of the Franks.
+These auxiliaries were of mixed Byzantine and Turkic origins.

+Raymond of Aguilers writes that they were called Turcopoles because they were either reared with Turks or because their fathers were Turks and their mothers Christians.
+Albert of Aix writes that their fathers were Turks and their mothers Greeks.
+From the 12th century, evidence suggest that non-Turks fighting in the Turkish fashion were also included in the Turcopoles, for example, in the 14th century Turcopoles who were employed by the Catalan company included Greeks who shaved their heads like the Turks in order to be employed in this capacity.

+The term underwent a semantic evolution, extending to light cavalryman, mainly equipped with bows, regardless of ethnic origins.

-The crusaders first encountered turcopoles in the Byzantine army during the First Crusade.
-These auxiliaries were from diverse Turkic origins; including Pechenegs, Oghuz Turks, Uzes, Cumans, and Bulgars.
-Some Byzantine turcopole units under the command of General Tatikios accompanied the First Crusade and may have provided a model for the subsequent employment of indigenous auxiliary light horse in the crusader states.
+Some Byzantine Turcopole units under the command of General Tatikios accompanied the First Crusade and may have provided a model for the subsequent employment of indigenous auxiliary light horse in the crusader states.

 Composition

-It has been argued that, while turcopoles certainly included light cavalry and mounted archers, the term was a general one also applicable to indigenous Syrian footmen serving as feudal levies in the Kingdom of Jerusalem.
-Evidence that Syrian levies, whether designated as turcoples or not, provided the bulk of the Frankish led infantry of Outremer is not available but there are specific references to their participation in the Siege of Tripoli by Raymond de Saint-Gilles.
+It has been argued that, while Turcopoles certainly included light cavalry and mounted archers, the term was a general one also applicable to indigenous Syrian footmen serving as feudal levies in the Kingdom of Jerusalem.
+Evidence that Syrian levies, whether designated as turcoples or not, provided the bulk of the "Frankish"-led infantry of Outremer is not available but there are specific references to their participation in the Siege of Tripoli by Raymond IV, Count of Toulouse ⋅.

-The turcopoles employed by the crusader states were not necessarily Turkish or mixed-race mercenaries, but many were probably recruited from Christianized Seljuqs, or from Syrian Eastern Orthodox Christians under crusader rule.
-By the second half of the 12th century the recorded names of individual turcoples indicate that some were Poulains (Syrian-born Franks), as well as European Franks.
-In addition to indigenous Christians and converted Turks, the turcopoles of Outremer may at various dates have included contingents from the west trained to serve as mounted archers.,.
+The Turcopoles employed by the crusader states were not necessarily Turkish or multiracial mercenaries.
+Many were probably recruited from Christianized Seljuq (Kınık) Turks or from Syrian Orthodox Christians living under Crusader rule.
+By the second half of the 12th century, the recorded names of individual Turcoples indicate that some were Poulains, a twelfth-century term designating Latin Christian settlers in the crusader states of the Middle East.
+Poulains in this context were Frankish descendants of Crusaders who had remained in Palestine after the capture of Jerusalem in 1099.
+In addition to indigenous Christians and converted Turks, the Turcopoles of Outremer may at various dates have included contingents from the West trained to serve as mounted archers.